smoki99/pinetree-outbreak-script/README.md

-Here's the English translation of your `readme.md` file:

 ### Pinetree Outbreak Script

 The **Pinetree Outbreak Script** is a comprehensive analysis tool for the TradingView platform.
 Its main goal is to provide investors with well-founded **decision-making support** by combining various analysis approaches into a single dashboard.